wokuApp/api-client-preview-to-remax/README.md

-# Woku API Documentation | Endpoint to Create a Woku (Version v0.0)
+# woku API Documentation | Endpoint to Create a woku (Version v0.0)

-This service is part of Woku SpA: Woku is a tool for capturing 1 to 5 star ratings and customer opinions in text or audio format on products or services of a company.
+This service is part of woku SpA: woku is a tool for capturing 1 to 5 star ratings and customer opinions in text or audio format on products or services of a company.

 ### Important Considerations